Architecture

 Note

-No need to launch / start the application as we do with Geoserver.
+No need to launch / start the application as we do with web server.
 Here the NoiseModelling libraries are called directly for each instructions.

 5. Docker Setup